 It's always advisable to go on a group tour for trekking in the Himalayas, instead of trekking solo for safety and security reasons.

-There are 2 routes for Nag Tibba Trek.
+There are two Nag Tibba Trek routes.
 One can either trace the beautiful peak from the Devalsari village that will be about 13 km but if you are not willing to take this long route then you can even start from Pantwari village that has less complicated pathways and is just 8 km trail.

 It is advisable to carry a 6L backpack, weight to be carried will depend on your requirements and capacity.